College Success

 As a college student, you are taking the initiative to learn about a field that you are strongly interested in.
 The hope is that once you are done, you will find a good job that makes all the energy, time, and money that you put into college worth it.

-When it comes to paying for school, you may be opting to just take out loans and pay them back after graduation.
+When paying for school, you may have a college savings account plan built up.
+Or maybe not.
+You may be opting to just take out loans and pay them back after graduation.

 Well, as it turns out, it really is not that simple.
 In reality, tens of millions of Americans have current college debt that they are eager to pay off.
 This debt is gaining interest constantly and leading many Americans to take decades to pay it off.